Xemply/gtag-hats/README.md

-## Welcome to were you can acsess all of my cosmetics
+## Welcome to My website! feel free to look around and download any hat you like!

 ### Downloads